Tea Society of a Witch

 Tea Society of a Witch is an interactive AnimePlay DVD version of the Japanese bishōjo game Majo no Ochakai (魔女のお茶会) by Front Wing.
-The English-language version is an all-ages DVD game based on the Japanese Dreamcast version.
+The English-language version is an all-ages DVD role-playing game based on the Japanese Dreamcast version.

 There is also a Japanese version with adult content for Windows.
 The main character is a young high school boy who meets a couple of witches.
 Depending on the choices made throughout the game, different endings can be achieved.
 An example of such a choice is the character who the player chooses to talk to each morning.
 The three girls who can be talked to each day in the English version are Nee, Drill, and Manamu.